 I hope you found the ideas in this post useful, and to a certain degree novel.
 My intention with this series is to help open the aperture a bit on how community strategy is considered, developed and implemented.
-I hope it is now clear that I’m advising an approach that things about the entire lifespan of customer relationships, the complexity (and exponential value) of thinking about customer relationships in networks (vs 1:1), and considering the dynamic nature of a customers relationship with a brand and products (and therefor, any potential community) over time.
+I hope it is now clear that I’m advising an approach that considers the entire lifespan of customer relationships, the complexity (and exponential value) of thinking about customer relationships in networks (vs 1:1), and considering the dynamic nature of a customers relationship with a brand and products (and therefor, any potential community) over time.

 Next up in the series: My framework on community strategy + planning templates for your 2022 community initiatives.

 This is a follow up post for those that participated in the Adventures in Collaboration session for MURAL’s Hybrid series.

 Secondly – the screen resolution shared through Zoom isn’t as good as having access to the actual material, so I’ve included screenshots and the MURALs below for both of the cases I walked through… as well as a completely unapologetic love letter to one of my favorite books – “The Universal Traveler” by Koberg and Bagnall.

 The first case study was the Community Leader session we ran with Atma Connect.
 It was an honor to be asked to assist the team with their strategic discussions that focused on pivoting their product and community model to be based on local (in country / community) leaders.

 I’ve included a screenshot of the session MURAL below as well as a blank template should you want to run a similar session.

 Link to the MURAL:

 The second case described a research debrief / sense-making session we ran last year with our Cohere Mastermind community of brand community executives.
 After reviewing our 2020 report, we guided the group through an exercise to help envision and plan their own “expedition” to pilot AI initiatives.

 The session went from reviewing highlights from the report: